enveda/weighting-spectral-similarity/README.md

 ## Reproducibility
 To reproduce the results, run the notebooks in the given order.
 The Python virtual environment can be installed using [Poetry](https://python-poetry.org/).
+Install the spectral_entropy package from https://github.com/YuanyueLi/SpectralEntropy

 ## Code
 The project has the following structure: